The Riddle of Tony Scott

 Fifty years ago, late on August 4 or in the early hours of August 5—so little can be said of her with certainty—Marilyn Monroe died, and began her life in legend.
 This was only 50 years ago, in Los Angeles, when she was a very important if vague person who may have known even more important persons.
 There were doctors in attendance, and then coroners; there were police investigations.
 The world decided it was shocked and stricken by the sudden departure of the 36-year-old, yet not surprised.

 The crackup at the Museum of Contemporary Art (MOCA) in Los Angeles—with glitz-blitz director Jeffrey Deitch on the ropes and famous artists resigning from the board as fast as you can say John-Baldessari-Barbara-Kruger-Ed-Ruscha—is a fascination.
-The fascination has nothing to do with what Deitch has actually done.

 As the nation continues its anemic economic recovery, media outlets and researchers have begun looking at the employer side of the jobs equation.
 Widespread reports have covered the inability of many firms to fill their open vacancies, with some suggesting a skills mismatch and others citing lagging demand.
 Other research assesses how falling recruitment intensity may explain the unfilled openings.
 But one missing explanation is the role of transportation in connecting jobs and people.